HMS Centaur (R06): Third commission

-During May 1962, her air group was disembarked as she entered a short maintenance period in Portsmouth Dockyard.
+During May 1962 her air group was disembarked as she entered a short maintenance period in Portsmouth Dockyard.
 807 squadron was disbanded at this time, following a decision to phase out the Scimitar in favour of the Blackburn Buccaneer.
 Centaur lacked the capacity to operate the Buccaneer; however, the removal of the Scimitar Squadron did enable her to operate an enlarged squadron of twelve Sea Vixens instead.

-On 18 June 1962, a new commanding officer, Captain Philip G Sharp, took over the ship, before she sailed to take part in exercises in the North Sea, following which she departed for Gibraltar.
+On 18 June 1962 a new commanding officer, Captain Philip G Sharp, took over the ship, before she sailed to take part in exercises in the North Sea, following which she departed for Gibraltar.
 The rest of the summer was spent in the Mediterranean, including a three-week refit in Gibraltar, before she returned to home waters in October.
 On 19 November, whilst exercising in the Irish Sea, there was a sudden loss of pressure in "A" Boiler Room, which in turn led to a loss of power on the port engine and tripped lighting and radar circuits.
 This was caused by the burst of a main steam-pipe in the boiler room and superheated steam at 700 F and at a pressure of up to 500 psi escaping and killing, instantly, the five crew members on duty at the time in the boiler room.
 Engineering staff isolated the affected boiler, and later that morning a rescue team wearing asbestos suits were able to recover the bodies of their ship-mates.
 Later that day their coffins, wrapped in Union Jacks, were flown off to RAF Valley, and a memorial service was held.
-Centaur returned to Portsmouth 27 November for repairs that lasted until 22 January.
+Centaur returned to Portsmouth on 27 November for repairs that lasted until 22 January.